minshi123/gitlab/doc/user/application_security/secret_detection/index.md

 The included template creates Secret Detection jobs in your CI/CD pipeline and scan your project's source code for secrets.

-The results will be saved as a
+The results are saved as a
 [Secret Detection report artifact](../../../ci/pipelines/job_artifacts.md#artifactsreportssecret-detection-ultimate) that you can later download and analyze.
 Due to implementation limitations, we always take the latest Secret Detection artifact available.